 Jade Pass Trail, Mt.
 Revelstoke Photo: Kim Walker

-Outdoor enthusiasts can play an important role in reducing man caused fires.
-Discarded cigarette butts, campfires, hot exhaust pipes coming into contact with dry grass and vegetation, power tools (such as chainsaws), candles or mosquito coils and even discarded glass can all ignite a wildfire.
+Outdoor enthusiasts can play an important role in reducing human caused fires.
+Discarded cigarette butts, campfires, hot exhaust pipes coming into contact with dry grass and vegetation, power tools (such as chainsaws), candles or mosquito coils and even discarded glass can all ignite and start a wildfire.

 Many campers and visitors to our province build and enjoy campfires.
 The BC Wildfire service suggest to prevent your campfire from turning in to a wildfire be sure to;

 Do not discard smoking materials from vehicles or when hiking, camping or boating.
 Always use interior ashtrays.
 Many campgrounds allow you to smoke at your site but extinguish cigarettes in the purpose built firepit.